francescomascellino/nest-basics/README.md

 ## DTO
 A DTO is a data transfer object that is used to transfer data between ors services.
+ A DTO is an object that defines how the data will be sent over the network.

 ```ts
 // src/todo/dto/add-todo.dto.ts